Deer are beautiful creatures, but they can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

 Also, pick your fruits and vegetables immediately when they are ripe.
 If you leave fresh veggies just laying around, the deer will think it is a free meal for them.

 Finally, discard your crops after harvest.
 Deer like the plants themselves too.
 So if you get rid of them as soon as you’re done with them then it should keep them out of your garden.

-20. Create uneven ground
+20. Create Uneven Ground

 By creating unleveled ground (or at least make your ground appear unleveled) it’ll make it harder for deer to fool around on.

-You can stack up pallets at the tree line to make it look like the deer have to climb things to get in or get out of the property.
+You can stack up pallets at the tree line to make it look like deer have to climb things to get in or get out of the property.
 Because deer are not avid climbers, like a goat is, they prefer to not have to deal with those challenges and will move on to look for food elsewhere.

 Well, there you have it.
 You have 20 ways you can try to keep deer out of the garden.
 Maybe one or more of these methods will be satisfactory to you.
 However, remember to switch them up as often as you can so that deer don’t get used to them.